logarrhythmic/karaOK/README.md

 	ln.math.modloop(value, min, max)

 Returns a value that has been moved to the specified range by substracting or adding the range's width to it enough times - for example 5.6,0,1 would return 5.6-5x1=0.6, and 7,40,52 would return 7+3x12=43.
 As a more practical example, modloop(789,-180,180) will get you 69 which can be used to keep angles in a nice range.

+	ln.math.modbounce(value, min, max)

+Works like modloop, but every second pass over the range is mirrored so that if value is allowed to rise indefinitely, the curve for that would trace a triangle wave pattern.
+I used this for limiting hues in gradients.

+	ln.math.log(base, n)

+Calculates ```base```-based logarithm for ```n```.

+	ln.math.sgn(n)

+Returns -1 for negative numbers ```n``` and 1 otherwise.

+	Additional shorthands:
+	rnd(...) for math.random(...)
+	fl(n) for math.floor(n)

+# Modified karatemplater

+	--[[
+	 List of unauthorized unofficial modifications by logarithm:
+	  - gave the execution environment access to the subtitles object
+	  - made notext and noblank modifiers work with pre-line templates and non-k-timed lines like they do with other template types(maybe some other stuff too)
+	  - added variable ci, available with by-char templates, which tells which letter of the current syllable is being processed
+	  - increased inline variable positioning precision to .1 pixel
+	  - added option to generate kfx without generating furigana styles
+	  - calling maxloop() with something below the current j will abort outputting the current template line
+	  - redid line, preline, syl and other such keywords: pre-line is now just line, old line is now lsyl, and lword/lchar are like lsyl for words and chars. char and word also work with code lines
+	  - added 'style' modifier which works kind of like fxgroup: for example templates with 'style romaji' are run on only lines with "romaji" in the style name.
+Intended for use with the 'all' keyword
+	 ]]